savvasio/MiniMax/README.md

-# A simple, recursive implementation of the MiniMax algorithm.
+# A simple, recursive, implementation of the MiniMax algorithm in Python.
 Made for an assigment of the Hellenic Open Univerciry, PLH31 - "Artificial Intelligence - Applications".
 ![alt text](https://github.com/savvasio/MiniMax/blob/master/MiniMax-tree.png?raw=true)